GLOBAL MARKETS-Shares at new highs on U.S. jobs growth, dollar gains

 Brent crude futures fell below $111 a barrel as supply fears began to ease after Libya declared an end to an oil crisis that has slashed exports from the member of the Organization of Petroleum Exporting Countries.

-Brent fell to a three-week low as traders took profits, dropping 48 cents to $110.76 a barrel.
+Brent fell to a three-week low as traders took profits, dropping 54 cents to $110.69 a barrel.
 U.S. oil fell 64 cents to $103.84 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Dan Grebler and Leslie Adler)
+(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Dan Grebler)